Feedback

 This feature introduces an additional level of resilience as it allows end-users to map to two geographically separated UFB handovers in the same candidate area ensuring that in the event of a failure for any one of those handovers, the customer can seamlessly switch traffic over to the other handover.

-At this stage, UFB Handover geo-diverse service is available at the following exchanges with more
+At this stage, UFB Handover geo-diverse service is available at the following pairs of the exchanges with more POI locations to be included in the near future:

 Exchange code